PanDAWMS/panda-docs/docs/source/client/pchain.rst

 with the the :hblue:`param_` prefix and initial values; :hblue:`param_xxx` and :hblue:`param_yyy`.
 The :blue:`parallel_work` step is scattered over the arrays.
 The arrays are vertically sliced so that each execution of :brown:`loop_main.cwl` gets only one parameter set.
-The :blue:`checkpoint` step takes all outputs from the blue:`parallel_work` step to update the arrays and make a decision to continue the loop.
+The :blue:`checkpoint` step takes all outputs from the :blue:`parallel_work` step to update the arrays and make a decision to continue the loop.

 .. literalinclude:: cwl/scatter_body.cwl